 Since at least 1086, butchers have sold their wares in what is now the Shambles in York.

 Prior to being the best way to describe my average morning, the word 'shambles' meant open air slaughterhouse.
 And this is what the market used to be.
 People would buy, sell and kill their meat there.

 Evidence of its grim history can still be seen in the he main street's design.
 It was built at a slight incline.
 Why?
 To help the rain to wash away the blood and innards of dead animals, of course.

 The Shambles has a lot going for it beyond its 1,000 year history of slaughter, however.
 It is dotted with buildings from across the Centuries.

 The oldest of these are so ancient that they pre-date good fire practices.
-Their (flammable) timber frames were most likely built in the 14th Century.
+Being timber framed, they were most likely built in the 14th Century.
 And they are still standing today!

 Other than these, there are buildings from the 15th, 16th, 18th and 19th Centuries, making Shambles Market a dream for fans of English architecture across the ages.